TomaszGolan/legacyValidation/README.md

 * set up GENIE dependencies
 * run given command
 * copy output files to **PATH FOR OUTPUT** (somewhere in /pnfs)
+* in debug mode the whole output is copied to the log file (otherwise only errors)

+In the first step, proper GENIE version (given by **GENIE VERSION TAG**) is downloaded from buildmaster to **PATH TO BUILDS** (unless given build already exists), using **jenkins.py**.
+If user does not provide the date of build the most recent is used.

+**jobsub.py** is initialized according to user options.
+It handles a dag file and provides an easy way to add new jobs.
+Because of quotes issue in jobsub client (it eats all quotes), all spaces in the command are replaced by SPACE. **runGENIE.sh** replace SPACE back to ' '.

+The rest of modules are dedicated for different validation tests.
+Each one has similar structure - fill dag file with proper GENIE command using **jobsub.py** (unless results already exist - then skip the step).

+* nun.py - neutrino-nucleon cross section splines
+* nua.py - neutrino-nucleus cross section splines
+* standard.py - basic sanity checks (conservation laws etc)
+* reptest.py - repeatability test
+* xsecval.py - compare GENIE predictions with data
+* hadronization.py - hadronization test (comparing with data)